yash-hiru/Project-DSA-Repo/README.md

 #### Traversal (Choose it wisely):

-1. PreOrder: If you want to do Something "FIRST" before trying out left and right subtree
+1. **PreOrder (Backtracking DNA)** (mostly for path+backtracking problems): If you want to do Something "FIRST" before trying out left and right subtree
 2. Inorder: For sorting and L--R traversal
 3. Reverse Inorder -- For K largest Element
 4. PostOrder: If you want to explore LEFT and RIGHT and take decision for ROOT